verless/verless/.github/CONTRIBUTING.md

 * explain why it would be a desirable feature for the majority of users.
 * bear in mind that verless should stay simple and lightweight.

+## Improving documentation

+If you've noticed something in the documentation that could be improved, please give us feedback.
+The easiest way to request changes is to [file an issue](https://github.com/verless/verless/issues/new) or to fork the repository, make the changes yourself and open a pull request.
+When you do so, please take note of our [Git conventions](#git-conventions).

 ## Contributing code

-I highly appreciate the time and effort that go into code contributions.
+We highly appreciate the time and effort that go into code contributions.
 There are just some requirements the code needs to meet in order to get merged.

 ### Git conventions